Odoacer: Ethnic affiliations

 Except for the fact that he was not considered Roman, Odoacer's precise ethnic origins are not known.
-Some scholars believe his origins lie in the multi-ethnic empire of Attila.
-Most scholars consider him to be at least partly of Germanic descent, while others argue he was entirely Germanic.
+His origins probably lie in the multi-ethnic empire of Attila, a generation earlier, which included several groups referred to in this period as "Gothic peoples"—the same polyethnic complex which dominated the military forces that he is most famous for leading throughout his later life.
+On that basis, he is likely at least partly of Germanic descent.
 Early medieval sources such as Theophanes called him a Goth.
-Likewise, the 6th century chronicler Marcellinus Comes called him "king of the Goths" (Odoacer rex Gothorum).
+Likewise, the 6th century chronicler Marcellinus Comes called him a "king of the Goths" (Odoacer rex Gothorum).